Using flammable refrigerants

 Occupiers of premises must identify all hazards and use appropriate risk controls to comply with the Dangerous Goods Act 1985 and the Dangerous Goods (Storage and Handling) Regulations 2022 (Regulations).

-Under the Regulations, occupiers must obtain material safety data sheets (MSDS) or safety data sheets (SDS) from the supplier of the refrigerant.
-Occupiers of premises should ensure personnel adhere to the safety requirements set out in the MSDS/SDS.
+Under the Regulations, occupiers must obtain current material safety data sheets (MSDS) or safety data sheets (SDS) from the supplier of the refrigerant on or before the first supply to the workplace.

 Other duty holders include: